 Ignore online offers for vaccinations and home test kits.
-There currently are no publicly-available vaccines, pills, potions, lotions, lozenges or other prescription or over-the-counter products available to treat or cure COVID-19 online or in stores.
+Scammers are selling products to treat or prevent COVID-19 without proof that they work.

 Fact-check information.
 Scammers, and sometimes well-meaning people, share information that hasn’t been verified.
 Before you pass on any messages, contact trusted sources.

 Know who you’re buying from.
 Online sellers may claim to have in-demand products, like cleaning, household, and health and medical supplies when, in fact, they don’t.

 Don’t respond to texts and emails about checks from the government.
 For more information from the Federal Trade Commission, click here.